 The Economic Vitality Grant Program is funded entirely by PG&E’s shareholders.

-To apply, please use our online application form.
-Applications are due by July 31, 2015.Organizations located within our service area that are eligible to apply include:
+The online application period for 2015 is now closed.Organizations located within our service area that were eligible to apply include:

 The competitive grant program determines funding based upon the extent to which an applicant's project or program demonstrates the ability to generate jobs and other economic impacts.
 The community need for job creation and economic opportunity will be a strong factor when considering grant applications.